JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 Basic assumptions:

+- You have an entitlement key file for access to the B2Bi/SFG software from DSW.
 - You are using a UNIX/Linux system to install and run the scripts.
 - You have already installed the OpenShift command line utility 'oc'.